jojozhuang/jojozhuang.github.io/_posts/2016-09-10-installing-and-using-docker-on-ubuntu.md

 ![MIME Type](/public/pics/2016-09-10/createimage.png)
 As you see, a new image named 'jojozhuang/ubuntu-nodejs' has been created.
 Notice that its size is bigger than the original ubuntu image.
 This is because we install node.js into it.

-## 5.3 Use Dockerfile to Create New Images
+## 5.3 Using Dockerfile to Create New Images
 Refer to the following blogs:
 * [Create Tomcat Image with Docker File]({% link _posts/2016-09-25-creating-tomcat-image-with-docker-file.md %})
 * [Create Mysql Image with Docker File]({% link _posts/2016-09-27-creating-mysql-image-with-docker-file.md %})

-## 6. Push Docker Images to Docker Hub
+## 6. Pushing Docker Images to Docker Hub
-## 6.1 Log into Docker Hub
+## 6.1 Logging into Docker Hub
 Syntax of login command.
 ```sh
 $ docker login -u username